-The first to do so in his family, Vincent Riambau always felt a pull to become a surgeon.
+The first to do so in his family, Vincent Riambau always felt the pull to become a surgeon.
 Attending procedures whenever he could, he quickly found himself at home in the operating room at a young age.
 He spoke to Vascular News about how his passion for surgery, technological advancement and patient care has developed and adapted to the changing face of vascular medicine over the course of his extensive career.

 Why did you decide you wanted a career in medicine, and why in particular did you choose to enter the vascular field?